mzackaria/Custom-Views/README.md

 ### Introduction

-Pet project drawing custom views for android
+Pet project for drawing custom views in Android / Kotlin

 - Drawing in the onDraw method
 - setting changes in view through click on view